-This document sets out our guidance for providers on meeting two groups of regulations:
+This guidance was first published on 1 April 2015.
+It sets out our guidance for providers on meeting two groups of regulations:

 - Care Quality Commission (Registration) Regulations 2009 (Part 4)